Tan Tan Udon

 udon noodles in a spicy miso soup with soy milk, ground sesame, pork and bok choy

 I had been wanting to cook something Japanese – something substantial, warm and comforting.
 Our hearts break for the people of Japan.
-The jaw-dropping destruction is painful to look at…have you seen this stunning Photography Framework by the Los Angeles Times?
+The jaw-dropping destruction from the devastating 9.0 earthquake and ensuing tsunami is painful to look at…have you seen this stunning Photography Framework by the Los Angeles Times?
 I can only imagine the sadness, fear, and sense of loss that they are feeling.
 I’m grateful that we are able to help.
 I just wish we could do more…God bless the US Military and all those helping in the relief efforts.
 God bless Japan.

 To make a vegan version of this soup, simply omit the pork (or substitute ground seitan) and use vegetable stock.
 With Japanese chili paste, toasted sesame oil, ground sesame seed, white miso and soy milk – it’s the broth that’s really the star!